IR-2014-13, Feb. 12, 2014

-WASHINGTON — The Internal Revenue Service today announced the selection of 26 new members to serve on the nationwide Taxpayer Advocacy Panel (TAP).
+WASHINGTON — The Internal Revenue Service recommended and the Department of Treasury approved the selection of 27 new members to serve on the nationwide Taxpayer Advocacy Panel (TAP).
 The TAP is a federal advisory committee charged with providing taxpayer suggestions to improve IRS customer service.

-The new TAP members will join 51 returning members to round out the panel of 77 volunteers for 2013.
-The new members were selected from almost 400 interested individuals from across the country who applied during an open recruitment period last spring or the pool of alternate members who applied in prior years.
+The new TAP members will join 46 returning members to round out the panel of 73 volunteers for 2014.
+The new members were selected from more than 400 interested individuals from across the country who applied during an open recruitment period last spring or the pool of alternate members who applied in prior years.

 The TAP listens to taxpayers, identifies issues and makes suggestions for improving IRS service and customer satisfaction.
 Oversight and program support for the TAP are provided by the Taxpayer Advocate Service, an independent organization within the IRS that helps resolve taxpayer problems and makes recommendations to avoid future problems.

 “To meet the needs of the taxpaying public, it is critical that the IRS listen to taxpayers to hear what their needs and preferences are,” said Nina E. Olson, National Taxpayer Advocate.
 “The citizen volunteers who serve on the TAP are, first and foremost, taxpayers who bring a taxpayer perspective to bear in advising on the IRS’s taxpayer service activities.”